lounoelle21/microbiome_analysis/README.md

 # microbiome_analysis
-This reprository contains scripts I generated and/or collected from different sources for my microbiome research Scripts folder contains the following:
+This repository contains scripts I generated and/or collected from different sources for my microbiome research Scripts folder contains the following:
 1) Qiime2 workflow
 2) MaAsLin2
-3) Random Forest (
+3) Random Forest